COERCIVE

 BEHAVIOUR & ABUSE

 Controlling and abusive behaviour escalates slowly.
 One of the features of mind control is manipulation.
 The abuser gradually begins to try and gain control.
 They attempt to lower their victims self esteem and isolate them from others.
 They aim to induce emotional and practical dependence.
-Be careful if you hear any of the following statements:

 What is coercive behaviour?